-□ Yes □ No 9.
-Applicant has met HUD Expectations - When considering renewal projects for award.
-HUD will review information in eLOCCS; Annual Performance Reports (APRs); and information provided from the local HUD CPD Field Office, including monitoring reports and A-133 audit report rts as applicable, and performance standards on prior grants.
+□Yes □No 8.
+Applicant has agreed to Participate in HMIS - Project applicants, except Collaborative Applicants that only receive awards for CoC planning costs and, if applicable, UFA Costs, must agree to participate in a local HMIS system.
+However, in accordance with Section 407 of the Act, any victim service provider that is a recipient or subrecipient must not disclose, for purposes of HMIS, any personally identifying information about any client.
+Victim service providers must use a comparable database that complies with the federal HMIS data and technical standards.
+While not prohibited from using HMIS, legal services providers may use a comparable database that complies with federal HMIS data and technical standards, if deemed necessary to protect attorney client privilege. □Yes □No 9.
+Applicant has met HUD Expectations - When considering renewal projects for award, HUD will review information in eLOCCS; Annual Performance Reports (APRs); and information provided from the local HUD CPD Field Office, including monitoring reports and A-133 audit reports as applicable, and performance standards on prior grants.
 HUD will also assess renewal projects using the following performance standards in relation to the project's prior grants:

-- (a) Whether the project applicant's performance met the plans and goals established in the initial application, as amended; - (b) Whether the project applicant demonstrated all timeliness standards for grants being renewed, including those standards for the expenditure of grant funds that have been met; - (c) The project applicant's performance in assisting program participants to achieve and maintain independent living and records of success, except HMIS-dedicated projects that are not required to meet this standard; and, - (d) Whether there is evidence that a project applicant has been unwilling to accept technical assistance, has a history of inadequate financial accounting practices, has indications of project mismanagement, has a drastic reduction in the population served, has made program changes without prior HUD approval, or has lost a project site.
+(a) Whether the project applicant's performance met the plans and goals established in the initial application, as amended;

+(b) Whether the project applicant demonstrated all timeliness standards for grants being renewed, including those standards for the expenditure of grant funds that have been met;

+(c) The project applicant's performance in assisting program participants to achieve and maintain independent living and records of success, except HMIS-dedicated projects that are not required to meet this standard; and,

+(d) Whether there is evidence that a project applicant has been unwilling to accept technical assistance, has a history of inadequate financial accounting practices, has indications of project mismanagement, has a drastic reduction in the population served, has made program changes without prior HUD approval, or has lost a project site.

-\Box Yes \Box No 10.
+Yes No 10.
 Applicant has met HUD financial expectations - If a project applicant has previously received HUD grants, the organization must have demonstrated its ability to meet HUD's financial expectations.
 If any of the following have occurred, the project applicant would NOT meet this threshold criteria:

-- (a) Outstanding obligation to HUD that is in arrears or for which a payment schedule has not been agreed upon; - (b) Audit finding(s) for which a response is overdue or unsatisfactory; - (c) History of inadequate financial management accounting practices; - (d) Evidence of untimely expenditures on prior award; - (e) History of other major capacity issues that have significantly affected the operation of the project and its performance; - (f) History of not reimbursing subrecipients for eligible costs in a timely manner, or at least quarterly; and - (g) History of serving ineligible program participants, expending funds on ineligible costs, or failing to expend funds within statutorily established timeframes.
+(a) Outstanding obligation to HUD that is in arrears or for which a payment schedule has not been agreed upon;

+(b) Audit finding(s) for which a response is overdue or unsatisfactory;

+(c) History of inadequate financial management accounting practices;

+(d) Evidence of untimely expenditures on prior award;

+(e) History of other major capacity issues that have significantly affected the operation of the project and its performance;

+(f) History of not reimbursing subrecipients for eligible costs in a timely manner, or at least quarterly; and

+(g) History of serving ineligible program participants, expending funds on ineligible costs, or failing to expend funds within statutorily established timeframes.